Bucket Toilets: How to Poop for Less

 You can dump/empty a bucket toilet in the compost pile at a park or campground.
 Since bucket toilets are used with compostable bags, you can also dig a hole in the ground and bury the waste.

-To easily convert a 5-gallon bucket to a toilet, insert 2 ordinary garbage bags in the bucket then cover it with an air-tight toilet seat which are easily available for under $20.
+To easily convert a 5-gallon bucket to a toilet, insert two ordinary garbage bags in the bucket, then cover it with an air-tight toilet seat, which is easily available for under $20.
 Use kitty litter or even sawdust to prevent the bucket toilet from smelling.

-Bucket toilet pose health risks to both the user and the collector and may causes diseases if they are not used properly.
+Bucket toilets pose health risks to both the user and the collector and may cause diseases if misused.
 The smell can also be a public nuisance.
-When used properly however, bucket toilets are safe, practical and budget-friendly.
+When used correctly, bucket toilets are safe, practical, and budget-friendly.

 A composting toilet is a dry/non-flush toilet that biologically breaks down human waste and converts it to dry compost matter.

-The major difference between bucket toilets and composting toilets is that composting toilets have a way of separating solid waste (feces and toilet paper) from liquid waste (urine) while in bucket toilets both wastes end up in the bucket.
+The significant difference between bucket toilets and composting toilets is that composting toilets can separate solid waste (feces and toilet paper) from liquid waste (urine).
+In contrast, in bucket toilets, both wastes end up in the bucket.

-Urine is emptied daily while the solid waste is left in a bin for a longer time to decompose.
-Peat moss, saw dust or coconut coir is added in the solids bin to deal with the smell and speed up decomposition.
+Urine is emptied daily, while the solid waste is left in a bin longer to decompose.
+Peat moss, sawdust, or coconut coir is added to the solids bin to deal with the smell and speed up decomposition.

-Composting toilets are however very expensive and that is why bucket toilets are a good alternative.
-If you would like to have look at something of the best composting toilets in the market check out this post I wrote a while ago.
+Composting toilets are, however, very expensive, and that is why bucket toilets are a good alternative.
+If you would like to have a look at some of the best composting toilets in the market, check out this post I wrote a while ago.

 Portable Camping Bucket Toilets